 Riesco uses the following analogy when describing why having mutual values with a company matters.

 Let's say you're a person who's an advocate for preserving the environment and the company that's really interested in you is an oil company.
 That probably doesn't align with your values if you're an environmentalist.
+In fact, you probably never should've applied for the job in the first place, and you could have avoided wasting time on this employer if you had made an interview bucket list.

 "You have to look at the bigger picture of the company and really find out if you want to support that," says Riesco.

-The Employer Wants To Exploit Your Skills
+Reason #3: The Employer Wants To Exploit Your Skills

 This might be a no-brainer for some, but it's important to point out because when an employer wants to exploit your skills, rather than use them in a way where you're still comfortable practicing those skills and enjoying them, then the job is no longer about how you can benefit yourself and the company with your professional abilities.